josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 ### Severance

 It didn't come out in 2024, but _Severance_ is easily my favorite thing I watched this year.
-The premise is cleverly simple: people who work for Lumon Industries are "severed"; their work memories never interact with their personal memories.
-The moment they go down the workplace elevator on Monday morning, they forget all about their outside lives.
-When they leave, the inverse happens, and they have no memory of what they did at work.
+The premise is cleverly simple: people who work for Lumon Industries are "severed;" their work memories never interact with their personal memories.
+The moment they go down the workplace elevator in the morning, they forget all about their outside lives.
+When they leave, the inverse happens, and they have no memory of what they did at work that day.

-In effect, Lumon employees are two separate people, each unaware of the other's life and relationships, and this tension creates some mind-blowing narrative reveals.
+In effect, Lumon employees are each two separate people, both unaware of the other's life and relationships, and this tension creates some mind-blowing narrative reveals.

 Wrapping the human story is the _Lost_-esque weirdness of Lumon itself, which leads to a group of employees trying to discover exactly what's going on at the company—and who they might be on the outside.